allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_frames.md

 title: Working with Frames
 ---

 View and edit SingleFrames in the Dataset page.
-After selecting a Dataset version, the **Version Browser** shows a sample of frames and enables viewing SingleFrames and FramesGroups, and edit SingleFrames, in the [frame viewer](#frame-viewer).
+After selecting a Hyper-Dataset version, the **Version Browser** shows a sample of frames and enables viewing SingleFrames and FramesGroups, and edit SingleFrames, in the [frame viewer](#frame-viewer).
 Before opening the frame viewer, you can filter the frames by applying [simple](#simple-frame-filtering) or [advanced](#advanced-frame-filtering) filtering logic.